 Have you ever seen a flower develops into a fruit?
-Complete transformations occur in the nature and structure of flowers to bear the fruit.
-Not all flowers can bear fruits.
+Complete transformations occur in nature.
+Similar to the structure of flowers to bear the fruit.
+It is true, Not all flowers can bear fruits.
 Do you know- Which part of the Flower Develop into the Fruit and Seeds?- It is the Ovary and the ovules that simultaneously develop into fruit and seeds.
 The Ovary becomes the Fruit and ovules become seeds of the flower.

 Check out my previous post: How to control Tomato Pests and Diseases?

 A flower develops into a fruit after successful fertilization.
 When the pollen grain reaches the stigma from another flower.
 It starts developing long tubes to reach the ovary at the base of the flower.

 The ovary is a small bulge at the base of a female flower.
 This ovary turns into a fruit after successful fertilization.